Non-planar degenerations and related fundamental groups: Preliminaries and details of the algorithm

-The first step of the algorithm is to construct a flat degeneration of $ X $ into a union of planes, denoted as $X_0$.
-We consider degenerations with only two planes intersecting at a line (because this is the generic case), with each plane homeomorphic to $\mathbb{CP}^2$.
-The branch curve of $X_0$ is a union of lines that we denote as $S_0$.
-These lines are the projections of the intersection edges of the planes in $X_0$.
-In $S_0$ we have singularities that are called $k$-points (i.e., singularities of multiplicity $k$).
+The first step of the algorithm is to construct a flat degeneration $X_0$ of $ X $, as a union of planes.
+Each plane in $X_0$ is linearly, algebraically, and analytically isomorphic to the projective plane $\mathbb{CP}^2$.
+We consider degenerations with only two planes intersecting at an edge (because this is the generic case).
+The branch curve $S_0$ of $X_0$ is a union of lines that are the projections of those edges; it has singularities of the type defined below.

-In this paper, we consider inner $k$-points; the definition follows. \begin{Def} We call a $ k $-point that is the intersection of $ k $ planes $ P_1,\dots,P_{k} $, s.t. $ P_i $ and $ P_j $ intersect in a line if $ |i-j|=1 $ and additionally, that $P_1$ intersects $P_k$, an \emph{inner $ k $-point}. \end{Def} Such singularities are considered in \cite{CCFM} and denoted as $E_k$ singularities.
-In this paper, we have inner $3$-points and inner $4$-points.
+\begin{definition} An inner singularity of multiplicity $k$ is an intersection point of $k$ planes, such that two neighboring planes share a direct edge at their intersection, while non-neighboring planes touch each other only at the singularity. \end{definition} In this paper we have $k=3,4$, see Fig. \ref{3-4point}.
+Note that similar singularities appear in \cite{6degree,CCFM}, and it can be helpful to use the information there as well.

-One of the main tools that we use, embedded in the algorithm, is a reverse process of degeneration, which we call \emph{regeneration}.
-Using regeneration lemmas from \cite{BGT2}, we can recover the original branch curve $ S $ from the line arrangement $ S_0 $.
+One of the main tools that is embedded in the algorithm is a reverse process of degeneration, which is called a {regeneration}.
+We recover $ S $ from $ S_0 $ by regeneration lemmas from \cite{BGT2}.
+The degeneration and regeneration process is illustrated in the following diagram.